AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 {sample :width 688 :height 100}BCT\_Sparkline\_Chart\_18{sample}

+To learn more about hatch fills visit the [Hatch Tutorial](../Appearance_Settings/Hatch_Fill) page.

 ##Layout

-Sparklines are designed to be situated in a large quantity in a small place.
+Sparklines are designed to fit a lot of them in tiny space.
 We can do it through the stage using bounds (as done with the samples above):

 ```
 //set container id for the charts